MatrixManAtYrService/Righting/sandbox/wavecho.md

 But despite her dedication she'll never know the trees like the Dryad knows them from birth.

 Such is the relationship between the somber svirfnebli acolytes of Callarduran Smoothands and the playful pech deep druids of The Gemscape (or the "Quasi-Elemental Plane of Minerals" as it is called by your people).
-Our most sacred rite of communion with the earth, reserved only for the most dedicated, is to the blessed children of the pech like learning to walk.
+Our most sacred rite of communion with the earth, reserved only for the most dedicated-- it is like learning to walk for the blessed children of the pech.
 But I'm getting ahead of myself.

 Whatever you might know of the pech, know that you've learned it from their exiles.